jamesray1/CV/crypto-industry-experience.md

 ~Jun 2018–Feb 2019.

 A scalable, efficient, extensible baseline pubsub (publish-subscribe, messaging) protocol for p2p networks and decentralized applications on top of them.
 See <a href="https://github.com/libp2p/rust-libp2p/pull/767">here</a> for details. <a href="https://docs.google.com/spreadsheets/d/1Fv8XqLkMjdBkGPkVWfJulJU-5Qv6TSUR4oD5uKSEHW0/edit#gid=58883616">Timesheet (includes Drops of Diamond)</a>.

+Due to insufficient funding for gossipsub and Eth 2 development, after working on these projects for over a year, and contributing in the Ethereum sector part-time then full time since June 2017 and Feb 2018, respectively, trying unsuccessfully to get a grant or job with Ethereum after much effort, I'm looking for a job.
+I'm focusing on getting a job in the renewable energy industry, as this is where I have the most experience.
+There also aren't as many jobs in the crypto sector compared to the renewable industry.
+I worked in the crypto sector because I saw that it had a lot of potential to empower individuals and organizations through the decentralized web and finance, and still does.

 ### <a href="http://pokt.network" target="_blank" rel="noopener noreferrer">Pocket Network</a> Protocol Advisor